Comparison

 Simplifi's forecast is a multi-account financial trajectory view — it shows you where all your account balances are headed so you can plan ahead.
 Centinel's forecast is a single-account liquidity engine — it tells you whether your checking account can handle what's coming and gives you specific numbers to act on.

 The forecast shows multiple account trajectories on a single graph — your checking account, savings accounts, and credit cards each appear as a different colored line, and you can toggle accounts on and off to see how different balances move over time.
 The projection window defaults to one month and can extend up to a full year or shrink to two weeks.
+On mobile, the forecast surfaces today's balance alongside the projected balance at the end of the selected window, reinforcing the directional, trajectory-oriented purpose.
+It's a flexible planning aid that helps you see what's coming across your entire financial picture.

-Centinel is built around a single concept: a two-month day-by-day forecast for your checking account.
+Centinel is built around a single concept: a 2-month day-by-day forecast for your checking account.
 Every feature — the forecast ledger, the action metrics, the reconciliation system, the notification architecture — exists to serve that forecast.

 Centinel's approach comes from corporate treasury management, where finance teams have used these same principles for decades to manage organizational cash positions.
 Centinel applies that rigor to your personal checking account.